efalk/trm/Forms.md

 ### setcurrent(i, row=None)

 Highlight the specified item.
-The widget will adjust the scroll to keep that item into view.
+The widget will adjust the scroll to keep that item in view.
 The widget does _not_ redraw after this, so this function is only used when you intend to completely redraw the widget later.
 You probably want to use `moveTo()` instead.